mubanjs/muban/STATUS.md

   using third party libs like io.ts or Joy)
   - get rid of the chaining API to be consistent with `refs`
 - [tests] Finish unit tests for all cases
+- figure out how props from HTML and parent are behaving

 ## Refs